Icosa-dev/Alzipar-Dictionary/Rules/Morphology/SunAndMoonLetters.md

-# Alżapar Morphology: Sun and Moon Letters
+# Alzapar Morphology: Sun and Moon Letters

 Much like Arabic and Maltese, Alżapar makes the distinction of Sun consonants (*Konsonáti As-Sól*) and Moon consonants (*Konsonáti Al-Luná*).
 Their distinction arrises from how they modify the definite article *al-*.